 Impact of Foreclosure of an SBA Loan on a Business Owner

 Regardless of the circumstance, defaulting on your SBA loan does have lasting consequences.
-In some circumstances, borrowers will be referred to the treasury for further collection efforts after the assignment of the loan documents to the SBA.
-In all cases, the IRS will be notified of the cancellation of debt and it will be reported to the appropriate credit bureaus and federal government delinquent debtor databases.
+In some circumstances, borrowers receive a referral to the treasury for further collection efforts after the assignment of the loan documents to the SBA.
+In all cases, the IRS receives notification of the cancellation of debt.
+It is then reported to the appropriate credit bureaus and federal government delinquent debtor databases.
 Foreclosure or bankruptcy impacts your credit score and your ability to get new credit for many years, not to mention the emotional impact it has too.

 What role does Peak Business Valuation play?

 Peak Business Valuation is a business appraiser in Utah providing business valuations across the United States.
 As a qualified and credible firm, we can provide an independent opinion of the value of your business.
 We are happy to work with lenders or business owners who are liquidating a business.
-Questions are always welcome, please reach out via email or through a phone call!
+Questions are always welcome, please reach out by scheduling your free consultation today!